-Purely cosmetic Facelift procedures are usually NOT covered by Medicare or private health insurance so you must fund the cost of the surgery yourself.
+Purely cosmetic Facelift procedures are usually NOT covered by Medicare or private health insurance.
+Therefore, if your facelift is purely cosmetic you will have to fund the cost of the surgery yourself.

 Many patients ask about payment options and medical finance – You can learn more about payment options for funding your SMAS Facelift procedure on our Funding Surgery page here.

 Your super fund may also be able to help pay for your procedure in certain circumstances – visit the Super for Surgery page to find out about the early release of super on compassionate grounds.